-10. CONTRACT LIABILITY
+10. CONTRACT LIABILITIES

-A contract liability relates to the advance billing to customer for the services to be provided at a later date.
+Contract liabilities relate to the advance billing to customers for the services to be provided at a later date.
 The revenue relating to the services is recognised when the performance obligation is satisfied.

 11. AMOUNT DUE TO A SUBSIDIARY